Berkeley-CS61B/website-sp24/projects/proj2b/index.md

   definition of \"transition\")

 {: .task}
->Create and implement `HyponymsHandler.java` and any helper classes.
+>Implement `HyponymsHandler.java` and any helper classes.
 >
 >**Note:** Please read the tips below, since you shouldn't be writing all of your code in this class.